fbpx

 Allergic reactions

-Having an allergic reaction to black mold is one of the most common health risks of this fungus.
+An allergic reaction to black mold is one of this fungus’s most common health risks.
 People who are allergic to black mold may experience symptoms similar to hay fever, including:

 • Congested nose